NinchuKyo/_Note/README.md

 ---
 To run the QUnit.m tests, you can open up the workspace file and in the panel to the left, click on the diamond with a line icon.
 Here is where all the tests are held, and you can run them by clicking the mini-play button that appears when you hover over the test name.

 To run the Frank tests, you need to go into the Frank directory of our iOS folder via a command-line interface and then type in 'cucumber'.
 This will run all of the all of the acceptance tests for our iOS application.
-(Make sure you have frank-cucumber installed on your computer in order to run the frank tests which you can install by using 'sudo gem install frank-cucumber')
+(Make sure you have frank-cucumber installed on your computer in order to run the frank tests which you can install by using 'sudo gem install frank-cucumber' an dmake sure that when you do this that your current rspec version is 2.14.1).

+If you don't have rspec, then you can install it by using 'sudo gem install rspec 2.14.1'.

 Requirements (to run server):
 ---